danidrd/Decorators-in-Python/README.md

 ### `bb_type_check`

-The `bb_type_check` decorator is a decorator factory that accepts an argument and returns a decorator.
+The `bb_type_check` decorator is a decorator factory that accepts an argument, that is the number that the function could be blocked after type mismatching, and returns a decorator.
 This decorator performs bounded-blocking type checking of the formal parameters and the return type against the actual parameters and return type.
 If the types do not match, the function call is blocked a specified number of times before allowing it to proceed.

 ## Tests